 The Schmeeckle Reserve, on the University of Wisconsin-Stevens Point campus, offers 280-acres to explore the natural world with more than five miles of intertwining trails.
-On the reserve's southern edge, you'll find Lake Joanis, offering gorgeous water views along the mile-long Lake Loop!
+On the reserve's southern edge, you'll find Lake Joanis, offering gorgeous water views along the popular mile-long Lake Loop!

 5. George W. Mead Wildlife Area

 Spanning more than three counties in central Wisconsin you'll find the George W. Mead Wildlife Area.
 The area is a haven for outdoor enthusiasts and offers over 33,000 acres of wetlands, forests, and grasslands to hike, forage, hunt and explore.

 6. Tomorrow River State Trail